Last night, the neighborhood owls were going crazy

 A French New Wave film remade in the present day.
 Conflicted young couples still meet at cafes, but no one is allowed to smoke.
 As a result the pauses between them are much less pregnant.

-The terraced skyscraper, abandoned for decades, far removed from its Beaux Arts heyday.
-The developer planned to turn it into condos, but after the crash, resourceful citizens turned it into an urban steppe farm.
+The terraced Beaux Arts skyscraper, abandoned for decades.
+Before the crash, the developer planned to convert it into condos, but resourceful citizens turned it into an urban steppe farm instead.

 Staying holed up in the studio vs. going out into the world.